alex-sandercock/SimpleSnek/README.md

 # The location of your input files is configured in the Snakefile

 # For example: /workdir/ams866/Alfalfa/validation\_plates/FASTQ/
 ````

+_Note: you may have to manually create the trim, mapped, sorted, marked, and vcf folders manually before running the pipeline_

 **2. Software Installation:**
 Ensure the following software is installed and that the paths in the `Snakefile` point to the correct locations.